 How often has it happened that after a drive format or re-installation of Windows, you are left searching for the backup CDs of drivers and their unavailability limits the utility of your PC?
 Well, it’s not just the drivers but your important documents, photos, emails, etc., run the risk of being deleted if your system drive gets infected with a virus and you have to format them.
 So up till now if you haven’t thought of backing up your drives yet, it’s time that you create one, and you can do it easily with Free Driver Backup.
 While you can always Uninstall, Disable, Roll Back, Update Device Drivers in Windows natively, this Driver Backup software can help you back up and save all Drivers in a click.

 Free Driver Backup is a device driver backup utility that offers a convenient solution for device driver backup and their restoration in the Windows operating system.
 It identifies all the hardware in the system, extracts their associated drivers from the hard disk and backs them up to a secure location.
 The installation file is just 3.7 MB and can be easily downloaded.

 While installing Free Driver Backup I came across an adware named as Relevant Knowledge.
 Users are advised against selecting this application.
 So just select “Decline” and proceed with the installation.

-The application installed quickly, and I clicked onto the desktop icon to open the application.
-As the main window of the software opens up you can see that it has identified all the hardware in the system, extracts their associated drivers from the hard disk and lists them on the main application window as shown below.
+The application installed quickly, and I clicked on the desktop icon to open the application.
+As the main window of the software opens up you can see that it has identified all the hardware in the system, extracts their associated drivers from the hard disk, and lists them on the main application window as shown below.

 As shown above, here you can select individual drivers and back them up to a secure location.
 So that even in case your windows crash you still have a copy of the drivers.